carykh/alignedCelebFaces/README.md

 To find them, please go here
 https://drive.google.com/drive/folders/1wuup-fKhksYur9lOCQp2Iqqx8dMDcsc3?usp=sharing

 Download the file "model27674.ckpt.data-00000-of-00001" and paste it into the "models" folder.
+(This describes the weights of the convolutional autoencoder)

 Download the file "denseArray27K.npy" and paste it into the main folder (the folder with this readme).
+(This describes all 13,000 celebs' configurations of the 300 sliders.)

+Also relevant are the 13,014 images I trained the models on, but I don't want to upload them all.